tessercat/daoistic-book/notes/genius.md

-The genius of the Dao De Jing
+The genius of the Dao De Jing.

+People seem to post their own Daoism-related thoughts and beliefs on here pretty often, so I thought I'd try.
-I've been reading the Dao De Jing for about five years now, and here are my thoughts.
+I've been reading the Dao De Jing and Wenzi pretty closely for about five years now, and a conversation with u/lkjdf prompted me to prove their point by writing this on how being a kind and decent person flows naturally from an apprehension of the mystical unity beyond self.

-It's...

 A metaphysics of unity
-that puts a word,
+that puts a word
-Dao,
 on the mystical,
-ineffable nothingness of all.
+ineffable nothingness of it all.

 A physics of dualism
 that explains everything that exists